miloszkowal/codex_vitae/codex-vitae.md

 * Relationships don't exist for happiness - they exist for companionship and as a preventative measure against insanity
 * Most people are driven by lust instead of by love
 * Modern media, especially pornography, skews the perception of what a relationship is
+* Most people pine for a relationship, whether they admit to it or not is irrelevant.

 ---